gau-nernst/jpeg-python/README.md

     - For Y component (4 blocks), place each block at each corner.
     - For Cb and Cr components (1 block each), scale each block up (from 8x8 to 16x16).
   - Convert YCbCr to RGB.
 Refer to JFIF p.3
-- For each DCT coefficient, only the **size** (number of bits) is Huffman-encoded, the value is not.
+- For each DCT coefficient, only the **size** (number of bits) is Huffman-encoded (which is referred to as **magnitude/amplitude categories** in ITU T.81), the value is not.
+The value is encoded in a pretty strange way:
+  - The first bit indicates sign (1 for positive, 0 for negative), and the remaining bits indicate the magnitude from 2^(size-1) for positive, and from -2^size+1 for negative.
+Refer to ITU T.81 F.1.2.1.1 and F.1.2.2.1 (Structure of DC/AC code table)
+  - If the first bit is 1, the value is positive and can be interpreted normally.
+This means that the value must be from 2^(size-1) to 2^size - 1).
+  - If the first bit is 0, the value is negative, and the remaining bits is the positive value from -2^size+1.
+In other words, the decoded value is -2^size + 1 + value.
+(Refer to procedure EXTEND, ITU T.81 Figure F.12 p.105)